aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ---

-The goal is of this post is to compute the daily mean air temperature TAVG from other values in the daily summaries: maximum and minimum daily temperatures and daily precipitation.
-The data comes from the [Climate Data Online Search](https://www.ncei.noaa.gov/cdo-web/search) of the National Centers for Environmental Information (NCEI).
-NCEI is a U.S. government agency that manages one of the world’s largest archives of atmospheric, coastal, geophysical, and oceanic data.
-We downloaded the Daily Sumaries on all the available time range, from 1920 to today, for the Lyon' station.
-This station is actually located at the St Exupery airport, rather outside of the city.
-Here is a description of the variables from their [documentation](https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt):
+The goal is of this post is to predict the daily mean air temperature TAVG from the following climate data variables: maximum and minimum daily temperatures and daily precipitation, using Python and various machine learning techniques available in [scikit-learn](https://scikit-learn.org/stable/).

+Our dataset comes from the [Climate Data Online Search](https://www.ncei.noaa.gov/cdo-web/search) provided by the National Centers for Environmental Information (NCEI), a U.S. government agency that manages an extensive archive of atmospheric, coastal, geophysical, and oceanic data.
+Specifically, we've gathered data from the Lyon station, located at St Exupery airport, spanning from 1920 to the present day.

+The key variables we'll be working with are:

     PRCP = Precipitation (tenths of mm)
     TMAX = Maximum temperature (tenths of degrees C)